Cyclic Quantum Annealing: Searching for Deep Low-Energy States in 5000-Qubit Spin Glass: Simulations

 Multiple cycles of the cyclic quantum annealing algorithm are executed, to progressively find deeper low-energy states, as illustrated by the decreasing energy curve (orange line) in Fig.\ref{fig:Performance}a.
 More details can be found in the Methods section.

-Evaluation of cyclic annealing performance involves direct comparison with forward annealing with same amount of annealing time.
+Evaluation of cyclic annealing performance involves direct comparison with forward annealing with the same amount of annealing time $T$, that is, cyclic annealing takes $T/N$ for each of the $N$ cycles.
 The latter typically produces results that fit a Gaussian distribution; see the histogram and orange line in Fig.\ref{fig:Performance}b.
 For a specific problem, we run it 1000 times and take the lowest energy as solution.
 This is marked by a blue dashed line in Fig.\ref{fig:Performance}a and b.
 In contrast, cyclic annealing is executed for 10 cycles and takes the answer of last cycle as solution (illustrated by the green star in Fig.\ref{fig:Performance}a and the green dashed line in Fig.\ref{fig:Performance}b).
 The cycle is the triangle with parameter $b_z=0.03, b_x=8.04$; see Fig.\ref{fig:phase_diagram}a.

-The comparative study encompassed a set of 50 problems, chosen to represent a wide range of typical optimization problems, Fig.\ref{fig:Performance}c.
-The energy differences $\Delta E$ between the solutions obtained from cyclic $E_\text{cyclic}^f$ and forward annealing $E_\text{forward}^f$, normalized by the standard deviation of the latter $\sigma$, are indicated by crosses.
-Notably, in $86.0\%$ of these comparisons, cyclic annealing achieved lower energy states (green crosses), affirming its enhanced performance.
-The average improvement in energy achieved by cyclic annealing is quantified as: Consequently, solutions derived from cyclic annealing are positioned, averaging over the problem set, at a significantly lower energy level relative to the mean energy level of forward annealing, as given by:
+The comparative study encompassed a set of problems chosen to represent typical spin-glass-type hard optimization problems in the form of Eq. \ref{eq: H_p}, ee the Methods section.
+The energy differences $\Delta E$ between the solutions obtained from cyclic annealing $E_\text{cyclic}^f$ and forward annealing $E_\text{forward}^f$, normalized by the standard deviation of the latter $\sigma$, are indicated by crosses.
+Notably, in $86\%$ of these comparisons, cyclic annealing achieved lower energy states (green crosses), affirming its enhanced performance, see Fig.\ref{fig:Performance}c.
+Regarding the instances where the cyclic approach did not succeed, this can be attributed to fluctuations inherent in forward annealing, which occasionally explores deeper low-energy states due to the tail behavior of its distribution.
+The average improvement in energy achieved by cyclic annealing is quantified as: Consequently, solutions derived from cyclic annealing are positioned, averaging over the problem set, at a significantly lower energy level relative to the mean energy level of forward annealing (see green vertical line and blue vertical line in inset of Fig.\ref{fig:Performance}b for a typical problem), as given by:

 with $\mu$ representing the mean and $\sigma$ the standard deviation of the forward annealing distribution.
 From Eq.~(\ref{eq:sigma_difference}) one can show that to achieve the same performance as cyclic annealing, forward annealing should be performed about 7000 times instead of 1000 times.
 In other words, cyclic annealing saves about 85 percent of the annealing time to achieve same performance as forward annealing.